Contact Form 7 Review: Still A Decent Free Contact Form Plugin For WordPress?

-As you won’t find the advanced form fields you’ll get with commercial options like Gravity Forms, if you need to create forms that use conditional logic to determine which fields to display based on a user’s selections, or accept payments and include auto-calculating fields, you’ll need to upgrade to a premium forms plugin like Gravity Forms or Ninja Forms.
+However, you won’t find the advanced form fields offered by commercial options, so if you need to create forms that use conditional logic to determine which fields to display based on a user’s selections, or accept payments and include auto-calculating fields, you’ll need to upgrade to a premium forms plugin such as WPForms, Gravity Forms or Ninja Forms.

 Helpful Online Documentation and User Support

-Also, as this is such a popular plugin that’s used by so many websites, it’s highly unlikely that it will be abandoned anytime soon.
+Also, as this is such a popular plugin that’s used by so many websites, it’s highly unlikely it will be abandoned any time soon.